Kei te kura

 Ngā Manu Kōrero

 In 2024, at the Ngā Manu Kōrero regional speech competition, co-hosted by Onslow College and Tawa College, Onslow Yr13 student Billy Paratene won first place in the Korimako Senior English Speaking category, and Yr 10 Scott Picard won 3rd place in the Ta Turi Carroll junior English category.
-Billy will be representing the Te Whanganui a Tara ki Otaki at the national Ngā Manu Kōrero Speech Competition in Auckland.
+Billy then went on to win 3rd place representing the Te Whanganui a Tara ki Otaki at the national Ngā Manu Kōrero Speech Competition in Auckland, an exceptional result!